 I know that baseball has been used as a metaphor for business for a century.
 What I didn’t know was that baseball would break my heart.
-A recent fan, I took on the New York Yankees as “my team” at the beginning of the season in 2018.
+A recent fan, I took on the New York Yankees as “my team” at the beginning of the season in the spring of 2018.
 Even though I have lived in New York City for less than two years of my life, so far (I’m a native Californian) this is the most wonderful city in the world for a multitude of reasons, in my opinion.
 The people, the food, the history – these assets are just the tip of the iceberg when I begin to sing the praises of New York City.
 It is also the home of someone I care about very much who loves the Yankees as much, or more than anything or anyone else in the world.
 He continues to inspire me and embodies the idea behind baseball as a metaphor for business, and for life itself.

 When I say that baseball broke my heart I am referring to the players and their stories.
-These include John Sterling and Susan Waldman, the radio announcers from WFAN in New York.
+These include John Sterling and Suzyn Waldman, the radio announcers from WFAN in New York.
 I had to get used to them calling the games.
 I made the decision to do this for two reasons – I didn’t want to pay several hundred dollars for a cable package and either not watch very many games or feel obligated to watch and not get my writing done each day during the season; I believed the process of listening to the games would enhance my experience and fine tune my auditory skills.
 The result after the first season was that I had listened to about fifty games and after the second season I’d listened to more than ninety games, including post-season.
 And I wrote more than ever, perhaps because I was enjoying my new pastime and inspired by the stories.

 Now, back to the part about baseball breaking my heart.
 As with anything in life, it’s the people who affect you most and bring about the greatest emotions into your life experience.
 I can remember in the spring of 2018 reading on Twitter (follow the Yankees @NewYorkYankees) they had just brought someone up from the Minors and on to their roster for his first time playing in Major League Baseball.
 His name was Gleyber Torres.